- BlueCross is offering air ambulance providers the opportunity to join our networks.

 - We’re also adding a prior authorization requirement – but only for non-emergency transportation needs.
-Emergency air transport between facilities will be covered at in-network rates, and in-network benefits will be applied, if ground transport endangers a member’s life.
+Emergency air transport between facilities will be covered, with in-network benefits applied, if ground transport endangers a member’s life.

 “A ride in the sky” for medical care is stressful, and that’s not helped if it comes with a sky-high bill.